 Selling a business is a complex undertaking, and often people underestimate the length of time it takes.

 In this article, Gerry Surtees discusses selling a business and how to approach it in the best way.
-If you’re seriously beginning to think about what comes next - how much time do you need ahead of selling a business to get it optimised and sale-ready?
+If you’re thinking seriously about a future business sale - how much time do you need ahead of selling a business to get it optimised and sale-ready?

 6 weeks?
 6 months?
 6 years?